-Haralred®: SM-7 (Semi-Dwarf) & Standard.
-Late season bloomer.
-Fruit that is redder and earlier than the standard 'Haralson', yet retains all the good qualities.
-Juicy, tart, firm, good keeper, extremely hardy and fireblight resistant.
+Haralred (Malus 'Lautz'): This is a red selection of 'Haralson' apple.
+The fruit is redder and earlier than the standard 'Haralson', yet retains all the good qualities of 'Haralson': juicy, tart, firm, good keeper, extremely hardy and fire blight resistant.
+This is an excellent variety for northern United States and Canada.
 Unsuitable pollinator for 'Haralson'.
 Zones 3-7.